devops329/devops/instruction/recovery/recovery.md

 ## Alternatives to backup restoration

 If you need a smaller RTO then you can employ one of many alternative solutions.
 For example, you can create a read replica of your database.
-This creates what is called a **hot standby** that is actively taking read requests and can replace the primary when a failure occurs.
+This creates what is called a **hot standby** that is actively taking read requests and can replace the primary database when a failure occurs.
 RDS will automatically write data to both your primary database and your read replica.
-You can also use both copies to handle read requests from your application, which has the benefit of doubling your ability to handle read requests.
+You can also use both copies to handle read requests from your application, which has the benefit of doubling your read throughput.

 ![Read replica](readReplica.png)

 When your primary database fails you simply redirect the write requests from the primary to the replica and promote the replica to be the primary.
 This only takes a few seconds and has a very small window where data loss due to failed write attempts may occur.
 That means that your RTO and your RPO are both around 30 seconds.

-You can also create multi-availability zone deployments where you can create a cluster of databases that are either hot or **warm standby** by in different data centers.
+You can also create multi-availability zone deployments where you can create a cluster of databases that are either hot or **warm standby** in different data centers.
 A warm standby does not take active requests, but is available to quickly replace the primary.

 ![Availability and durability](availabilityAndDurability.png)